 Engineers are using a cherry picker positioned on the beach to assess the demolition work, which will not get under way before Wednesday.

-Hastings Borough Council is carrying out the work under emergency powers.'Very dangerous'
+Hastings Borough Council is carrying out the work under emergency powers.

 The council has been unable to contact the pier's owner, Panamanian-registered Ravenclaw Investments.

 Council spokesman Kevin Boorman said the structure would not be completely demolished, but in its current state was "very dangerous indeed".

 "I have been with the engineers this morning and you can see from the underneath where it could go at any time," he said.